For more information on many of these terms see http://www.pcwebopedia.com/

 Distributed Learning - education that is not face to face and which uses some form of technology.

 Docking Station - a device that is designed to be attached to a portable computer.
-They provide a laptop user with the amenities of a desktop computer such as a regular size monitor, full-size keyboard, regular mouse.
+They allow laptop user to connect with the amenities of a desktop computer such as a regular size monitor, full-size keyboard, and regular mouse.
 May be called a port replicator or computer extender.

 Document - in this book, any item created by a user in an application program.
 See file.